 This curriculum is designed to prepare students for employment in working with various age groups and disabilities who experience challenges in life skills and could benefit from Assistive Technology to maximize function and independence.
 Students will become eligible to assist personnel who incorporate Assistive Technology in identifying general considerations for various diagnoses, populations and safety and ethics in working with people with disabilities utilizing this specialized approach.
 Program Prerequisite: HLTK 1625, HLTK 1620 or an equivalent CPR certification.

-- HLTK 1855 Assistive Technology Practicum (3CR) - HLTK 1860 Conditions and Symptomology (3CR) - HLTK 1870 Therapeutic Applications (3CR) - SOC 1000 Introduction to Sociology (3CR)
+- HLTK 1855 Assistive Technology Practicum (3CR) - HLTK 1860 Introduction to Human Disease (3CR) - HLTK 1870 Professionalism in Healthcare (3CR) - SOC 1000 Introduction to Sociology (3CR)

 For specific graduation requirements see "Academic Policies" and "Degree Requirements."